ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 Why feature comparison is the biggest mistake

-- Level of control — what happens if the vendor raises prices 50%?
+- Level of control — what happens if the company doubles its prices next year?

-This article looks at the comparison from that angle.
-I won’t hide it either: there’s a section explaining when a custom bot (my service) is the right choice, and when ManyChat is.
+This article looks at the comparison through that lens.
+I’ll be upfront: there’s a section below about when a custom bot (which is what I build) is the right call — and when ManyChat is.

 1. ManyChat — the global giant

-What it is: A marketing automation platform for Messenger/WhatsApp/Instagram, US-based, ~5M users globally.
+What it is: A marketing automation platform for Messenger, WhatsApp, and Instagram.
+It’s US-based with around 5 million users worldwide.

 Pricing (2026):